flicstar/flicstar.github.io/_posts/2022-07-19-trust-signals.md

 * Community channels - Slack and Discord, activity on StackOverflow, project hashtag use on social media.
 * Community tone - language used through the project can indicate attitude to inclusion, diversity, and accessibility.

-> An open source project can work to directly influence their trust signals by creating good docs and nurturing their community.

-If you’re a project looking to increase your user base or grow your community, consider the trust signals of the project.
-Put effort into polishing your indirect signals (written content and community activity) so that they flow on to impact your direct signals.

 ## Focus on your indirect signals

 If you’re an open source project looking to increase your user base or grow your community, consider your indirect trust signals.
 Put effort into